Trump to speak at White House about vaccines

-WASHINGTON (AP) — The White House says President Donald Trump will make remarks Friday (4 p.m.
-ET) on Operation Warp Speed, the multi-agency effort to get a vaccine to the public quickly and safely.
+(AP) - The White House says President Donald Trump will make remarks Friday on Operation Warp Speed, the multi-agency effort to get a vaccine to the public quickly and safely.

 Trump has avoided public gatherings since Election Day and has declined to concede the election to President-elect Joe Biden.